StephenCzy/hello-world/README.md

 # hello-world

+Hi Humans!

-learning how to use GitHub
+I am learning how to use GitHub.
+I want to know more about this place.